deebs67/sketchy/README.md

 # sketchy
-A simple drawing app on the Pico-8
+A simple drawing application for the Pico-8.
+I admit it's nothing fancy - it's just an exercise in learning by playing.